Sigrid Utkilen

 Sigrid Utkilen (15 January 1916 – 4 December 2006) was a Norwegian politician for the Conservative Party.

 She was elected to the Norwegian Parliament from Hordaland in 1973, and was re-elected on one occasion.
 She had previously served as a deputy representative during the term 1969-1973.
 From January 1973 she served as a regular representative, filling in for Kjeld Langeland who had died.

-On the local level she was a member of Fjell municipality council from 1967 to 1971.
+On the local level she was a member of the municipal council of Fjell Municipality from 1967 to 1971.
 Outside politics she worked as a nurse.